UncannyMisc/UncannyMisc.github.io/index.md

 use the [editor on GitHub](https://github.com/UncannyMisc/UncannyMisc.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

-When you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+When you commit to this repository, GitHub Pages runs [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown